News & Events

 Taekwondo and Hapkido can be studied by men, women and children of all ages.
 There are no age boundaries to the mental and physical benefits which can be realized from this training.

-The World Taekwondo Federation on the other hand serves as the International Federation (IF) for purposes of the International Olympic Committee.
-As the IF for Taekwondo, the WTF regulates all aspects of sports competition for Taekwondo.
-It is the WTF that hosts the World Taekwondo Championships, and all other world events.
-It is the WTF that certifies the people who serve as International Referees and conducts International Referee training.
-It is the WTF who institutes the changes, if any, to the competition rules.
+The World Taekwondo on the other hand serves as the International Federation (IF) for purposes of the International Olympic Committee.
+As the IF for Taekwondo, the WT regulates all aspects of sports competition for Taekwondo.
+It is the WT that hosts the World Taekwondo Championships, and all other world events.
+It is the WT that certifies the people who serve as International Referees and conducts International Referee training.
+It is the WT who institutes the changes, if any, to the competition rules.

 How old must a child be?